-NAC 116.415 Contents of budget to maintain reserve.
-(NRS 116.31151, 116.615) An executive board shall, in addition to the requirements set forth in paragraph (b) of subsection 1 of NRS 116.31151, include in the budget to maintain the reserve:

-1. An estimate of the amount of reserve funds necessary in the projected fiscal year, based on industry standards, to complete the maintenance, repairs, replacement or restoration of the major components of the common elements and any other portion of the common-interest community that the association is obligated to maintain, repair, replace or restore as recommended in the most recent study of reserves conducted pursuant to NRS 116.31152 or as recommended in the most recently updated study of the reserves described in NAC 116.425(1)(0); and

-- 2. If the projected balance of the reserve account at the end of the budgeted fiscal year is less than the amount required to adequately fund the reserves on a reasonable basis at the end of the budgeted fiscal year, as determined by the most recently updated or conducted study of reserves as described in subsection 1 [conducted pursuant to NRS 116.31152]: - (a) The reason for the difference; and - (b) How this difference is proposed to be resolved by the executive board.
+- Sec.
+6. NAC 116.415 is hereby amended to read as follows: - 116.415 An executive board shall, in addition to the requirements set forth in paragraph (b) of subsection 1 of NRS 116.31151, include in the budget to maintain the reserve: - 1.
+An estimate of the amount of reserve funds necessary in the projected fiscal year, based on industry standards, to complete the maintenance, repairs, replacement or restoration of the major components of the common elements and any other portion of the common-interest community that the association is obligated to maintain, repair, replace or restore as recommended in the most recent study of reserves conducted pursuant to NRS 116.31152 [;] or the most recently updated study of reserves that includes the information described in NAC 116.425; and - 2.
+If the projected balance of the reserve account at the end of the budgeted fiscal year is less than the amount required to adequately fund the reserves on a reasonable basis at the end of the budgeted fiscal year, as determined by the most recently conducted or updated study of reserves [conducted pursuant to NRS 116.31152:] as described in subsection 1: